Received a GST Notice? Here's What You Must Do Immediately

 - Issuing fake invoices or misuse of ITC.

-5. GST Penalty Notice (DRC-01):
+5. GST Penalty Notice (DRC-01)

-If the authorities believe that a business has violated GST law, tax authorities issue this notice to make the registered user liable for violation.
+If the authorities believe that a business has violated the GST law, tax authorities issue this notice to make the registered user liable for the violation.
 This is a notice issued when it has been proved that there has been a clear violation.

-Common reasons for a Penalty Notice:
+Common reasons for a Penalty Notice

 - Failure to maintain proper records.